Abhisri-rb/STM32_MicrosecondDelay/README.md

     delay_us(100);
 }
 ```
-This function toggles the state of the GPIO pin (PA8).

 **Functionality:**
 - If the pin is LOW, it becomes HIGH
 - If the pin is HIGH, it becomes LOW
 By toggling the pin with a fixed delay, a square wave signal is generated.

 ```c
 void delay_us(uint32_t us)